An underground, video camera drain scope allows us to examine your main sewer pipe in real-time to

 SEPTIC DYE TEST

-A septic dye test is a non-invasive procedure using a fluorescent dye flushed toilet to determine the condition of the components of the system.
+A septic dye test is a non-invasive procedure using a fluorescent dye-flushed toilet to determine the condition of the components of the system.
 Once the dye test has been flushed, water is run into the system from a faucet to flush the dye into the septic tank and to the leach field.
 A septic dye test can expose obvious leaks and inadequacies in the system and indicate the need for repairs or alterations.
 However, because this is a visual inspection, the inspector can only report on what is observed aboveground.
 The test will not tell you what is wrong in the system.
 Results from a dye test can be seen in as little as 3 hours or as long as 3 days.

-WELL WATER TEST
+WATER SAMPLING TEST

 For more information, head to https://www.epa.gov/privatewells

-Starting at the house the inspector will first try to establish that the sanitary pipe used to deliver liquid to the system is functional and intact, this is done by performing a flow test.
-This test involves adding dye to the system then turning on all the water in the house to "add or charge the system" with enough water to support the number of people the system was designed to support for 24 hours, this is generally a couple of hundred gallons.
+Starting at the house, the inspector will first try to establish that the sanitary pipe used to deliver liquid to the system is functional and intact; this is done by performing a flow test.
+This test involves adding dye to the system and then turning on all the water in the house to "add or charge the system" with enough water to support the number of people the system was designed to support for 24 hours, this is generally a couple of hundred gallons.
 If little or no water flows into the tank there is a problem with the plumbing in the home or with the sanitary line.
-Much like the sanitary line on a traditional municipal sewer system, this pipe can become displaced or cracked creating an opportunity for tree roots or other debris the clog the pipe and create flooding inside the house.
+Much like the sanitary line on a traditional municipal sewer system, this pipe can become displaced or cracked, creating an opportunity for tree roots or other debris the clog the pipe and create flooding inside the house.
 If this is the case the line may require a sewer line inspection (sewer scope).

-The next test should be on the tank itself and the levels of accumulated scum, effluent, and sludge, and solids.
-While the solids are intended to remain in the tank until they are pumped out a good amount of those solids will turn into sludge and move to the bottom of the tank.
+The next test should be on the tank itself and the levels of accumulated scum, effluent, sludge, and solids.
+While the solids are intended to remain in the tank until they are pumped out, a good amount of those solids will turn into sludge and move to the bottom of the tank.

 The effluent needs to account for a larger percentage of the system because the solids in the tank need time to settle.
 It is important to keep the solids and the scum out of the distribution area or leach field.
 These can cause the field to clog and fail, resulting in a very expensive repair.